andrewacashner/hearingfaithms/chapters/chapter-3.md

 On Christmas Eve 1657 in colonial Puebla, the cathedral's tower bells had been ringing for an hour when the first voices of the Christmas liturgy began to sing at 11 p.m.
-Having heard the summons, the cathedral chapter was joined by other clerics, professors, landowners with their slaves, and common worshippers of every caste---*indios*, *mestizos*, *mulatos*, and *criollos*---in a space glowing with luminaries.
+Having heard the summons, the cathedral chapter was joined in a space glowing with luminaries by other clerics, professors, landowners with their slaves, and common worshippers of every caste, from Spaniards and their descendents down to indigenous people, enslaved and free Africans, and many degrees of mixture in between.
 Whether they came out of habit or obligation, or in sincere devotion, there was little else for them to do but listen.
 Fortunately the chapter had ensured that its chapelmaster, Juan Gutiérrez de